How it all started

 Help and encouragement was provided in these early stages by the Royal Horticultural Society (RHS), whose London-based events were then regarded as too far away for northern growers to attend.

 The society flourished in the early years but, with the onset of the First World War in 1914, its activities were suspended.
-It was revived in 1920 and, with the backing of the Harrogate Chamber of Trade, staged a successful show in the town’s Old Winter Gardens in Harrogate (the present day site of the Lounge Hall).
+It was revived in 1920 and, with the backing of the Harrogate Chamber of Trade, supported a successful show in the town’s Old Winter Gardens in Harrogate (the present day site of the Lounge Hall).
 From then on, all meetings and shows were held in Harrogate and the NEHS quickly became associated with the town.

 Dig for Victory